The Great Outdoors

 The Inn at Mountain View Farm shares its 440 acres with Kingdom Trails.
 The Inn is located at the trailhead of the Darling Hill trails, and is the most convenient place to stay.
 Bike or walk from our door to Pound Cake, Fence Line, Coronary and other popular trails.
 There are free passes to Kingdom Trails for all our guests.
 Mid week packages provide special value!

 For day riders on the Darling Hill Trails, take East Darling Hill up the steep hill from the village.
 Take a right and a quick left to park in the grassy lot by the red well house.
 Parking is a $5. per car; $10. for a van.
 It all goes to support the Mountain View Farm Animal Sanctuary, a VT non-profit dedicated to helping needy or abandoned farm animals.
-Rest rooms, water and energy foods are available in the well house.
+Rest rooms, water, sandwiches, Vermont craft beer and wine are available at the Handlebar Biergarten, a repurposed pump house next to the Kingdom Trails parking lot.

-At the end of the day, come over to the Inn in the brick historic creamery.
-Kick back and have a local brew on the patio, and enjoy a spectacular view of Burke Mountain!
+At the end of the day, kick back and have a local brew under the Biergarten tent and enjoy a spectacular view of Burke Mountain!